-All TEXSAR personnel are certified according to State and Federal standards, and we operate solely under the Emergency Management System and the National Incident Management System (NIMS).
-Our members have extensive Incident Command Systems training and are highly disciplined.
+All TEXSAR member-volunteers are certified according to State and Federal standards, and the organization operates solely under the Emergency Management System and the National Incident Management System (NIMS).
+TEXSAR member-volunteers have extensive Incident Command Systems training and are highly disciplined.

 TEXSAR maintains an operational relationship with many SAR and Incident resources around the State of Texas.
 These relationships allow us to deploy highly trained resources quickly in most areas of the state.
 TEXSAR also has an extensive Certified Instructor Cadre in several Emergency Management disciplines.
 We provide training for emergency preparedness, Incident Command System, Search and Rescue, and FEMA Response for groups and organizations including our Texas Military Forces and Community Emergency Response Teams (CERT), which respond to natural and other disasters.

 THERE IS NEVER A CHARGE FOR OUR SERVICES TO ANY REQUESTING AGENCY.